Troubleshooting issues with Amazon DataSync transfers

 Action to take

 First, make sure that the NFS server and export that you specified are both valid.
-If they aren't, delete the task, create a new one using the correct NFS server, and then export.
+If they aren't, delete the task, create a new one that uses the correct NFS server, and then export.
 For more information, see Configuring Amazon DataSync transfers with an NFS file server.

 If the NFS server and export are both valid, it generally indicates one of two things.
 Either a firewall is preventing the agent from mounting the NFS server, or the NFS server isn't configured to allow the agent to mount it.